-In a previous blockbuster article, I argued that short-range goals provide us with metrics to know if you are on the right track.
-Therefore, it’s always wise to reevaluate your plans if they aren’t showing any tangible results after a certain amount of time.
-Flexibility means revising the processes until you find the one that works.
-You must not be so rigid that you won’t revisit your methods even if you know you should.
-Equally, you mustn’t be so indecisive that you alter your processes at the first sight of failure.
-You need to strike a balance.
+In a previous blockbuster article, I argued that short-range goals provide us with metrics to know if we are on the right track.
+Therefore, it’s always wise to reevaluate our plans if they aren’t showing any tangible results after a certain amount of time.
+Flexibility means revising the processes until we find the one that works.
+We must not be so rigid that we won’t revisit our methods even if we know we should.
+Equally, we mustn’t be so indecisive that we alter our processes at the first sight of failure.
+We need to strike a balance.
 Below are some questions that can help you clarify when it’s appropriate to devise an alternative action plan when working towards a long-term goal.

 - How long have you used these techniques?

 - Are you impatient?

 - Have you applied every aspect of that method to the best of your ability?